Amechi101/mit-courseware-6.00/README.md

 - How can we improve the Scrap & Crawl Program?

-- How can we hook the Unlabel Search Engine Crawler DB into our Brand DB programmtically to build a search engine on top of the Brand DB that will maximumly help our users filter our curated designers to find what their looking for?
+- How can we hook the Unlabel Search Engine Crawler DB into our Brand DB to build a search engine on top of the Brand DB that will maximumly help our users filter our curated designers to get what they want.
+This will help answer the questions (*For Us*)

 ### Programming Language
 + Python